If you fall ill

 Physiotherapy/occupational therapy

-Hospital care
+Inpatient care

-You can only apply for reimbursement for prescription costs once per year.
+You can only apply for reimbursement for prescription costs once per calendar year.
 We therefore recommend that you wait until you have reached the high cost protection limit.
 Details about the high cost protection limit are available on the Swedish eHealth Agency’s website.

-You can prove your costs with an extract from the high cost database available from the Swedish eHealth Agency.
+Supplement your claim with an extract from the high cost database available from the Swedish eHealth Agency.
 The extract contains a list of your purchases over the past 15 months.
-You can only apply for reimbursement for the current year.
-Applications must be received by 31 January in the calendar year after the costs were incurred.
+Applications must be received by 31 January of the calendar year after the costs were incurred.

-Travel reimbursement
+Travel costs

 Occupational health services